mzyl/bookbytes2.0/README.md

 - Poe poems are encapsulated in "pre . . ." so they aren't pulled with "p"'s.

 ### Thoughts
-- Eventually would like to have accounts to save the reader's place.
-- May want to filter for English texts.
-- Selector file runs separately when server starts.
-  - Hold current possible files that can be served using a different file.
-    - May have been taken care of with File variable addition?
 - Some paragraphs are a little daunting.
   - Maybe we should implement a character limite as well?
 - Should consider checking for sufficient content before displaying selected book.
   - If we can't figure out chapter/paragraph issues for all texts,
     - maybe we just display the texts we have working sufficiently for release.
 - I think the CurrentBook global variable in book.go is the new session problem.
-- Maybe store list of files in text for Go to reference instead of rescanning the files on startup.
+- ~~Maybe store list of files in text for Go to reference instead of rescanning the files on startup.~~
   - This has been implemented with the help of ikiris.

 ### Things that could be improved
 - [ ] Chapter selection could use some help

+### Future ideas
+- Eventually would like to have accounts to save the reader's place.
+  - Accounts may be able to generate random paragraphs from specific books they have enjoyed in the past.
+- May want to filter for English texts.